 Residents can also participate in over 175 clubs, leagues, hobbies, and lifelong learning opportunities.

-There are 22 floor plans available with prices ranging to suit every budget starting in the mid $100k’s.
+There are 23 floor plans available with prices ranging to suit every budget starting from the $200k’s.